 craving for a chocolate sweet treat?

-With all the rain we were having last week I couldn’t escape a “bake session”… I figured it could be a dry run for Valentine’s Day (hey, any excuse to pull out the cookie trays!).
-The only catch is that I would really like to lose a few extra pounds that have been hanging around from the holidays/post baby AND needless to say baking sweet treats in the kitchen is not the best game plan to accomplish these goals (agreed?).
-BUT with all that being said, I know first hand that goal or no goals life marches on SO how can I enjoy the whims of life (ie. baking on a rainy day – fulfills and nourishes on so many levels) while moving towards my personal health/fitness goals (ie. lose a few extra pounds – fulfills and nourishes on so many different levels)????
+With all the rain we were having last week, I couldn’t escape a “bake session”… I figured it could be a dry run for Valentine’s Day (hey, any excuse to pull out the cookie trays!)
+The only catch is that I would really like to lose a few extra pounds that have been hanging around from the holidays/post baby; needless to say, baking sweet treats in the kitchen is not the best game plan to accomplish these goals (agreed?).
+With all that being said, I know first hand that goal or no goal, life marches on.
+So how can I enjoy the whims of life (ie. baking on a rainy day – fulfills and nourishes me on so many levels) while moving towards my personal health/fitness goals (ie. lose a few extra pounds – fulfills and nourishes on so many different levels)????

 Create a chocolate sweet treat that is LOWER in calories.
 This way I can still bake and still enjoy a d’lishes treat without working against my own best interest.

 But I warn you… these are just as they read.
 A lower-cal cookie.
 Not super rich.
 Not super moist.
 Not super sweet.

 They are simple, chocolatey and dry.
 I would almost compare them to a flourless chocolate cake.
 The batter is gooey and messy and hard to work with, but well worth the effort.
 I suspect a few tablespoons of butter or oil would bring a whole other layer of richness to these cookies, but since I was aiming for low-cal, I had to cut a few corners.

 Eat chocolate cookies but don’t eat too many.

 Do you have a low-cal sweet treat that you love??
 If so, let’s hear about them…. we’re waiting.